LifnaJos/Hyperledger-Fabric-Network-Go-Lang/README.md

 ## Acknowledgements
-This Github repo, is prepared as a part of Blockchain Setup Lab offered to the Final year students of VES Institute of Technology during the Academic Year 2025-26.
+This Github repo, is prepared as a part of Blockchain Setup Lab (Blockchain Honor-Minor Degree Course / Semester 7 Lab) offered by Department of Computer Engineering to the Final year students of VES Institute of Technology during the Academic Year 2025-26.
 The content is prepared on the basis of the Course offered by [Kerala Blockchain Academy (KBA)](https://kba.ai/) : [Hyperledger Fabric Fundamentals (Go Lang)](https://learn.kba.ai/course/hyperledger-fabric-fundamentals-golang/)

 ## Step 0 : Hardware Prerequisites
 - Operating System: Ubuntu 20.04 or higher